HSF/packaging/testdrive/lcgcmake/README.md

 [100%] Built target zlib
 ```

-As a result, `zlib` gets installed in the directory specify by the cmake options `DCMAKE_INSTALL_PREFIX`, which in this example is `/build/lcgcmake-install`:
+As a result, `zlib` gets installed in the directory specify by the cmake options `DCMAKE_INSTALL_PREFIX`, which by default is `/opt/lcg`:

 ```
-[hsf@c3255eb2aa38 lcgcmake-build]$ ls /build/lcgcmake-install/zlib/1.2.11/x86_64-centos7-gcc48-opt/
+$ ls /opt/lcg/zlib/1.2.11/x86_64-centos7-gcc48-opt/
 gen-post-install.log  include  lib  logs  share  version.txt  zlib-env.sh
 ```